shlomif/Call-for-a-fork-of-the-Linux-kernel-devs-community/README.md

 3. If a poster continuously exhibits hostility toward his peers, they will be put on moderation.
 Normally, they will not be completely blocked.

-[Spam](https://en.wikipedia.org/wiki/Spamming) naturally will be filtered and blocked, but it won't affect well-intending users.
+[Spam](https://en.wikipedia.org/wiki/Spamming) naturally will be filtered and blocked, but it should not purposely affect well-intending users.

-The forked community will accept, review and apply patches/["pull-requests"](https://help.github.com/articles/about-pull-requests/) or similar, in several git-based open source forks of the kernel.org projects.
+The forked community will accept, review and apply patches/["pull-requests"](https://help.github.com/articles/about-pull-requests/) or similar changesets, in several git-based open source forks of the kernel.org projects.
 It will routinely pull changesets from the kernel.org repositories, and optionally submit such for inclusion in kernel.org, and the LKML contributors will be free to incorporate changesets from the forks.

 Reportedly, Torvalds purposely designed [git](https://en.wikipedia.org/wiki/Git) so that forking will be easy, so he deserves credit for his openness and insight.

 ## See also